 2) Copy of Birth Certificate/NRIC/Dependent Pass of Immediate and Household Family Members (including tenants and domestic helpers).

 3) Copy of latest Payslips of income earners.
 Employment Letter/Income Tax Return Form may be provided if payslip is unavailable.

 Yes, expatriates are also welcomed to apply as foster parents.
 However, as we would like to minimise disruption to a child’s stay with the foster family as much as possible, expatriates who apply to be a foster parent should be set to remain in Singapore for a minimum of 3 years.

 Yes, there are a few foster families who are dual-income working couples.
 A couple can register the foster child with an infant/ childcare centre during their working hours if they do not have other childcare alternatives.
 Foster families can also enjoy childcare subsidies for their foster child.

 As the safety and well-being of these children are highly important, there is a need for all applicants to undergo an assessment process which includes interview sessions and home visits.
 You will know the results of your application within 2 to 3 months on average.

 Installing window grilles at home is one of our safety requirements if you are caring for foster children below 12 years of age.
-If there are no window grilles and you are not able to install any, MSF will only be able to place youths above the age of 12 years with you.
+If there are no window grilles and you are not able to install any, MSF will only be able to place youths above 13 years old.